Jack Goff: MG 5 Star Cases Racing (2015)

-It was reported that Jack Goff would be joining Triple Eight Racing for the 2015 British Touring Car Championship season alongside Andrew Jordan.
-This was the year when Jack got his first win in the BTCC in race 3 at Snetterton.
-This year, Jack also got 21 top ten finishes and 4 podiums including his maiden victory.
-He finished 9th in the Championship overall.
+It was reported that Goff would be joining Triple Eight Racing for the 2015 British Touring Car Championship season alongside Andrew Jordan.
+This was the year when Goff got his first win in the BTCC in race 3 at Snetterton.
+This year, Goff also got 21 top-ten finishes and fiur podiums including his maiden victory.
+He finished ninth in the Championship overall.

 Team IHG Rewards Club (2016)

-It was confirmed that Jack Goff would be joining West Surrey Racing and Team IHG Rewards Club for the 2016 British Touring Car Championship season and be driving a BMW 125i M Sport.
+It was confirmed that Goff would be joining West Surrey Racing and Team IHG Rewards Club for the 2016 British Touring Car Championship season and be driving a BMW 125i M Sport.
 The first event of the season at Brands Hatch went well for Goff as he came away with a podium in the last race of the day, finishing 3rd.
-Goff also had a good time at Knockhill in the first race finishing 2nd behind Jason Plato in the new Silverline Subaru.
+Goff also had a good time at Knockhill in the first race, finishing second behind Jason Plato in the new Silverline Subaru.
 But as all drivers have bad weekends, Goff's came at Rockingham.
-The problems started in Qualifying for all 3 of the cars when rain got into the cars' system, with Jack qualifying 26th, and his teammates Rob Collard and Sam Tordoff finishing 27th and 28th respectively.
-Then on race day, Jack came from 26th on the grid to 12th in an outstanding drive.
+The problems started in Qualifying for all three of the cars when rain got into the cars' system, with Jack qualifying 26th, and his teammates Rob Collard and Sam Tordoff finishing 27th and 28th respectively.
+Then on race day, Goff came from 26th on the grid to 12th in an outstanding drive.
 However, when it came to races 2 and 3, it was a disaster for him as he never finished either race.
 Goff finished 11th in the Championship overall.